esalman/esalman.github.io/index.md

 title: Home
 ---

-I am a 5th year PhD student in Electrical & Computer Engineering at Georgia Tech, advised by <a href="https://en.wikipedia.org/wiki/Vince_Calhoun">Dr. Vince Calhoun</a>.
+I am a Senior Modeler at [Moody's RMS](https://www.rms.com/) and a PhD candidate in Electrical & Computer Engineering at Georgia Tech, advised by [Dr. Vince Calhoun](https://en.wikipedia.org/wiki/Vince_Calhoun).
-I work as a graduate research assistant at the <a href="http://trendscenter.org">TReNDS Center</a>, Atlanta, GA.
 My interests include digital signal and image processing, machine learning, data science and generally any problem that can be solved using a computer.

 ![placeholder](./assets/img/about.jpg "Large example image")

-> As a graduate research assistant at the TReNDS Center, I analyze high dimensional brain imaging data to identify predictive patterns of function in the healthy and diseased brain.
+> As part of the Model Certification team at Moody's RMS, I prototype and certify catastrophe risk models before deployment in the client-facing products.

+I worked as a graduate research assistant at the [TReNDS Center](http://trendscenter.org), Atlanta, GA.
 Check out my <a href="https://scholar.google.com/citations?user=ahkZvZQAAAAJ&hl=en">Google Scholar</a> profile for a list of my publications.

 I live in San Antonio, TX with my <a href="http://aminamannan.com/">beautiful wife</a> and our son Aydin.